-NEHRU HALL KA TEMPO
+NEHRU KA TEMPO

 1. NH Rooms: Modernize all rooms with proper wall and floor finishes, appropriate ergonomically correct furniture with storage, lighting, electronic networks, and improved climatic conditions.
 Improvements will also include common hallways, restrooms, and laundry amenities.